Do you have a place available for my child?

 How do students perform academically?
 What are their prospects long-term?

-A number of UK Steiner schools offer a limited range of GCSE’s and A-levels or recognised equivalents.
+A number of UK Steiner schools offer a small range of GCSE’s and A-levels or recognised equivalents.
 Results are well above the national average and pupils are able to go on to higher education and a huge variety of career paths.
 Our students develop strong independent learning skills, motivation and creativity that helps them follow their dreams to find careers and success in adult life.

 Computers are generally not used by students until secondary age in Steiner schools, when they very quickly master the necessary skills.
 Many past Steiner students have gone on to build successful careers in the computer, film and TV industries.